pvplabs/pvpltools/README.md

 The first place to look is https://pvpltools.readthedocs.io/en/latest/.
 If it's not adequately explained there, have a look at the source code--if you're a user, you must be a programmer!
-If all else fails, send me an email.
+Still confused?
+Send me an email.

 For commercial use, extended support and related services are available.